mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
-## On Wednesday, 26 March 2025
+## On Thursday, 27 March 2025

-- The average temperature today is 8.26˚C,
+- The average temperature today is 6.52˚C,
-- With highs of 8.26˚C and lows of 8.26˚C,
+- With highs of 6.52˚C and lows of 6.52˚C,
-- It may feel like 8.26˚C with few clouds
+- It may feel like 6.52˚C with scattered clouds
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 89%
+- The pressure is 1023hPa and humidity is 88%
-- The sun will rise at 05:56 and set at 18:30
+- The sun will rise at 05:54 and set at 18:32

 <!-- weather_marker ends -->